Alpisc/Discord-Bot-JS/README.md

-﻿# Big-Brother-JS
+﻿# Discord-Bot-JS

-Big-Brother-JS is a Discord bot built using Discord.js.
+Discord-Bot-JS is a Discord bot built using Discord.js.
 It provides various utility commands and event handling features to enhance server management and user interaction.

 ## Features